 Let us quickly summarize how this is achieved in the case $B_{0}\equiv0$ in \cite{PST03b,Te03}.
 The smoothness of $H (k,r)$ and the gap condition imply the smoothness of the spectral projection $P_I(k-A(r)) $.
 In particular, $P_I(k-A(r))$ has constant rank $m\in\N$.
 It is thus natural to choose $\mathcal{H}_{\rm ref} $ as the $\C^m$-valued functions over the torus $\mathbb{T}^*= \R^2/\Gamma^*$, i.e.\ $\mathcal{H}_{\rm ref} = L^2(\mathbb{T}^*, \C^m)$ .
 As in the case of $\Pi^\epsi_I$, the unitary map $U^{\eps}:\Pi^{\eps}_I\mathcal{H}_{\tau}\to\mathcal{H}_{\mathrm{ref}}$ is constructed perturbatively order by order as the quantization of a semiclassical symbol $u(k,r) \asymp \sum_{j=0}^\infty \epsi^j u_j(k,r)$.
 The starting point of the construction is a unitary map $u_0(k,r): P_I(k-A(r)) \mathcal{H}_{\rm f} \to \C^m$ that is smooth and right-$\tau$-equivariant,

 In geometric terms this means that we seek a $U(m)$-bundle-isomorphism between the Bloch bundle $\bu_{\rm Bl}$ and the trivial bundle over the torus $\mathbb{T}^*$ with fiber $\C^m$.
-But such an isomporphism exists if and only if the Bloch bundle is trivial.
-It was shown by Panati in \cite{P07}, that in the case $B_0= 0$ time-reversal invariance implies that the Bloch bundle associated to any isolated family of Bloch bands is indeed trivial and hence an appropriate $u_0$ always exists.
+But such an isomorphism exists if and only if the Bloch bundle is trivial.
+It was shown in \cite{HS89} for the case $m=1$ and in \cite{P07} also for $m\geq 1$, that in the case $B_0= 0$ time-reversal invariance implies that the Bloch bundle associated to any isolated family of Bloch bands is indeed trivial and hence an appropriate $u_0$ always exists.

 However, when $B_0\not= 0$, then $H_{\rm MB}$ is no longer time-reversal invariant and the Bloch bundle is in general a non-trivial vector bundle over the torus.
 Indeed, its non-vanishing Chern numbers are closely related to the quantum Hall effect as was first discovered in the seminal paper by Thouless et al. \cite{TKNN82}.
 The non-triviality of magnetic Bloch bundles is the main obstruction for defining Peierls substitution for magnetic Bloch bands in any straightforward way.